-One of the best things about independent t-shirt brands is that you know you own something unique.
-You’ve got a design that hasn’t been mass produced by a bunch of underpaid children in Asia, and every time you buy one of these shirts you are not only supporting a skilled artist, but you are buying a piece of art that you can wear regularly and show off to the world.
+One of the best things about independent t-shirt brands is that you know you own something relatively unique.
+You’ve got a design that hasn’t been mass produced by a bunch of underpaid children in Asia, and every time you buy one of these items from these cool t-shirt companies you are not only supporting a skilled artist, but you are buying a piece of art that you can wear regularly and show off to the world.

 One of the worst things about independent t-shirt brands is that no matter how awesome they may be, they can be a tremendous pain to find.
-To cut down on some of that Google searching, here are ten of the best brands you’ve probably never heard of.
+To cut down on some of that Google searching, here are ten cool t-shirt companies you’ve probably never heard of.

 Facelift shirts offers more than just organic, recycled, soft shirts that you’re no doubt going to enjoy wearing.
 They have what may be the first ever shirt whose design is enhanced by flashing strangers your abs.
 Not only do they have their own unique design on the outside, but if you grab the shirt and put it over your face like you’re from Jersey Shore, you get a whole new personality at your fingertips.

 Go Ape Shirts features some of the most well-known artists in the t-shirt world under their own independent shirt label.
 Started by Josh Perkins, an artist that has printed at Threadless, among other places, Josh offers his own screen printed AA shirts with funny and cool designs of all different flavors that you are certain to love.

 Edgar R. McHerly has his own cult following in the t-shirt world.
 When too many of his designs were getting snubbed for Kawaii prints over and shirt.woot, Edgar decided to open up his own store and sell some of the dark and interesting designs he’s become known for.
 Be warned before you go over there though: Some of the shirt designs may blow your mind.